 As Revolution approached, she wrote, "This is only the beginning of our dark and anxious days.
 Every Sunday, this same town-crier, Mr. Bull, goes through the street beating a drum to call people to meeting, and it is arranged that in any sudden emergency growing out of this war, the drum-beat shall be the summons for all the men to come to the meeting-house."

-In 1772 in Newport, R.I., wealthy businessman John Brown hired a town crier to announce the hated revenue cutter Gaspee was grounded and anyone wishing to destroy her should come to a meeting.
+In 1772 in Providence, R.I., wealthy businessman John Brown hired a town crier to announce the hated revenue cutter Gaspee was grounded and anyone wishing to destroy her should come to a meeting.

 Often the news was more mundane.
 Nathaniel Hawthorne described the town crier in Salem, Mass., in his Twice-Told Tales: